-Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey from the get-go.
+Learn all about newborn cloth diapers, beginning with what you need, how to prep them, and all the basic essentials to start your journey.

 I am asked all the time what cloth diapers are best for newborns, as well as what we currently use for diapering, washing, etc.